yonasBSD/ddoc/website/src/index.md

 * ddoc assumes you want to write or tune, then own, your CSS, not choose among themes
 * ddoc has no templating system - it doesn't suit every need
-* ddoc has less features than any other static site generator
+* ddoc has less features than other static site generators
 * ddoc is very new and might need fixes according to feedback

 ## Project Goals, and features